TOP 10 Reasons to be a "CHAMPION for our Students"

 The board of directors provides leadership for the foundation which is a non-profit 501(c)3 organization aligned with Cascadia College.
 Directors support the college and its students by building relationships and developing resources in the community.
 Directors are elected by their peers to serve up to three consecutive three-year terms.

-Alex Lee, Treasurer
+Alex Lee, Treasurer and Secretary

 Dr. Eric Murray